-The graduate programme Global Change Ecology is devoted to understanding and analyzing the most important and consequential environmental concern of the 21st Century: Global change.
-Using an interdisciplinary approach, the programme aims to combine natural science perspectives on global change with approaches taken from social science disciplines.
-The elite study programme combines the expertise of the Universities of Bayreuth, Augsburg, and Würzburg with that of Bavarian and international research institutions, as well as economic, administrative, and international organizations.
-The material covered in the programme is unique in Germany and is at the forefront with respect to the international perspectives incorporated in the programme.
+The graduate program Global Change Ecology is devoted to understanding and analyzing the most important and consequential environmental concern of the 21st Century: Global change.
+Using an interdisciplinary approach, the program aims to combine natural science perspectives on global change with approaches taken from social science disciplines.
+The elite study program combines the expertise of the Universities of Bayreuth, Augsburg, and Würzburg with that of Bavarian and international research institutions, as well as economic, administrative, and international organizations.
+The material covered in the program is unique in Germany and is at the forefront with respect to the international perspectives incorporated in the program.
 The goal is to train highly qualified problem-solvers in science, environmental protection, as well as decision-makers in politics and economics.

 Future Career Opportunities

-To qualify for the international elite graduate programme requires:
+To qualify for the international elite graduate program requires:

-- an excellent Bachelor's degree in biology, hydrology, meteorology, environmental physics, environmental informatics, geoecology, landscape ecology, geography, science of forestry or agricultural science, Philosophy & Economics, International Economics, and Development or an equivalent degree
+- an excellent Bachelor's degree in biology, hydrology, meteorology, environmental physics, environmental informatics, geoecology, landscape ecology, geography, the science of forestry or agricultural science, Philosophy & Economics, International Economics, and Development or an equivalent degree;